survivejs/maintenance-book/manuscript/code-quality/01-linting.md

 # Linting and Code Formatting

-Developers read code more often then they write it: sometimes you spend hours to find where to make a one line fix.
+We read code more often then we write it: sometimes we spend hours looking for what caused the bug, only to fix it with a single line of code.
 That’s why consistent code style is important.
 Ideally code in a project should look like it was written by a single developer.
-It makes code reading simpler because you know how things are done and how they look in a project.
+It makes code easier to read because the same formatting patterns are used everywhere in the project.

 ## Why to Lint